-Accounting is linear, assessed over two years and is 100% exam based.
+Accounting is linear, assessed at the end of two years and is 100% exam based.
+We also do an internal exam at the end of the Lower Sixth.

-A good grade in Accounting at A Level is valued by universities and employers, as it requires you to develop a high level of analytical skill and to demonstrate the ability to solve realistic accounting problems.
-This course lays an appropriate Accounting gives you a really great financial grounding.
+A good grade in Accounting at A Level is valued by universities and employers, as it requires you to develop a high level of analytical skill and to demonstrate the ability to solve realistic accounting 66 problems.
+This course lays an appropriate foundation for further study of Accounting or related subjects in higher education.

+Accounting gives you a really great financial grounding.
 I hope to run my own business in the future and so a sound understanding of how a company's finances work will be crucial.